How to Plant Garlic in the Fall

 How to Plant Garlic

 1. Get local garlic – don’t use the garlic from your fridge or some random garlic from some random big name store.
-You’ll get better results from locally sourced garlic.
-Next year, after your wildly successful garlic harvest you can plant some of your own garlic!
+You’ll get better results from locally sourced garlic that is acclimated to your region.
+Next year, after your wildly successful garlic harvest, you can plant some of your own garlic!

-2. Separate the garlic heads into the individual cloves ( known as “cracking the bulb”).
-It’s not necessary to remove the papery layer, in fact, it’s better to keep it on and avoid damaging the cloves, especially the bottom or “basal plate” – the part where the roots will develop from.
+2. Separate the garlic heads into the individual cloves (known as “cracking the bulb”).
+It’s not necessary to remove the papery layer, in fact, it’s best to keep it on and avoid damaging the cloves, especially the bottom or “basal plate” – the part where the roots will develop from.
 Do this step shortly before planting so the bottom does not dry out.

 separating garlic head

-4. Plant in full sun about 3-4 inches deep and leave about 4-6 inches between each clove.
-This always looks very deep and very spaced apart for single cloves.
-But remember, garlic needs plenty of room to grow because it is a heavy feeder and does not like competing for water or nutrients with any other plants.
+4. Plant in full sun 4 inches (10cm) deep, with 4 inches (10cm) between each clove and 8 inches (20cm) between rows.
+Garlic needs plenty of room to grow because it is a heavy feeder and does not like competing for water or nutrients with any other plants.

 5. Ensure the pointy end is sticking up and the root end is firmly planted in the soil.
 Cover with soil.